Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Surfaces

 \subsection{Simple supersingular surfaces}

-Since every supersingular abelian variety is geometrically isogenous to a power of an elliptic curve, the Serre--Frobenius group only depends on the extension over which this occurs (Proposition \ref{prop:SF-in-products}).
+Since every supersingular abelian variety is geometrically isogenous to a power of an elliptic curve, the Serre--Frobenius group only depends on the splitting degree.
 We separate our analysis into the simple and non-simple cases.

 The classification of Frobenius polynomials of supersingular abelian surfaces over finite fields was completed by Maisner and Nart \cite[Theorem 2.9]{maisner&nart2002} building on work of Xing \cite{xing96} and R\"{u}ck \cite{ruck1990abelian}.
 Denoting by $(a_1, a_2)$ the isogeny class of abelian surfaces over $\FF_q$ with Frobenius polynomial $P_S(T) = T^4 + a_1T^3+ a_2T^2 + qa_1T + q^2$, the following lemma gives the classification of Serre--Frobenius groups of simple supersingular surfaces.